Ledgerback/DGSF/daoindex/01 WorkingDraft/06 Methods.md

 ## Data Collection

 We conducted 11 assessments with the DAO Index Version 0.9.
-We generated our responses by completing the questionnaire ourselves for each DAO evalauted.
+We generated our responses by completing the questionnaire ourselves for each DAO evaluated.

-We based our responses on publicly available information provided directly (or primary source) by the DAO evaluated, or a third party source (secondary source).
+We based our responses on publicly available information provided directly (or primary source) by the DAO evaluated, or indirectly by a third party source (secondary source).

+## Data Analysis